 NTDs do not have cures.
 Treatment options focus on relieving pain and preventing future damage.
 Babies who have spina bifida may need surgery to help correct damage.

 Living with neural tube defects

 Babies who have anencephaly do not live.
 They either are stillborn or die hours after birth.
 Babies who have other NTDs have lasting effects.
 Spina bifida can cause paralysis below the spine.
-Another common issue is problems going to the bathroom.
+Another common issue is difficulty going to the bathroom.

 Questions to ask your doctor